 (II) (WI) This is a multi-disciplinary design course that integrates fundamentals and design concepts in geology, geophysics, and petroleum engineering.
 Students work in integrated teams consisting of students from each of the disciplines.
 Multiple open-ended design problems in oil and gas exploration and field development, including the development of a prospect in an exploration play and a detailed engineering field study are assigned.
 Several detailed written and oral presentations are made throughout the semester.
 Project economics including risk analysis are an integral part of the course.
-Prerequisites: GE Majors: GEOL309, GEOL314, GEGN438, and EPIC264; GP Majors: GPGN302, GPGN303, and EPIC268; PE Majors: GEOL308, PEGN316 and PEGN426.
+Prerequisites: GE Majors: GEOL309, GEOL314, GEGN438, and EPIC264; GP Majors: GPGN304, GPGN305, and GPGN268; PE Majors: GEOL308, PEGN316.
+Co-requisites: PEGN426.
 2 hours lecture, 3 hours lab; 3 semester hours.

 PEGN450.
 ENERGY ENGINEERING.
-3.0 Hours.
+3.0 Semester Hrs.